Michael David Thomas

-Michael David Thomas, CMG, KC, SC (born on 8 September 1933; 唐明治) is a retired barrister, who served as the penultimate Attorney General of Hong Kong before the transfer of sovereignty of Hong Kong in 1997.
+Michael David Thomas, CMG, KC, SC (born 8 September 1933; 唐明治) is a retired barrister, who served as the penultimate Attorney General of Hong Kong before the transfer of sovereignty over Hong Kong in 1997.
 He served in the post from 1983 to 1988, under the governorships of Edward Youde and David Wilson.

 Early life

 Thomas was born to parents Cardigan and Kathleen Thomas in southeast England.
 He attended Chigwell School.

 Education

 Thomas attended the London School of Economics.
 He received a Middle Temple Blackstone Entrance Scholarship in 1952.
 He was called to the Middle Temple and became a barrister in 1955.

 Career

 Practice in England

 Until 1983, Thomas specialised in commercial and maritime law in England.
 He was Treasury Counsel for the Ministry of Defence and Royal Navy as a junior and advised on the 'Torrey Canyon' casualty.
 He acted for the Tribunal at several maritime inquiries and an inquiry into an aircraft crash near Heathrow.

 Thomas was made a Queen's Counsel in 1973.
 He was appointed a bencher of Middle Temple in 1981.

 In silk, Thomas appeared as counsel before tribunals in England (including the House of Lords and Privy Council), Singapore, Hong Kong, New York and Lisbon.
 He sat as Chairman of Boards of Investigation appointed by the UK government and by the Liberian government into shipping casualties.